jonathanhogg/flitter/docs/language.md

 Here the scale of the inputs doubles with each iteration and the weight halves.

-**flitter** provides a function that will do this calculation significantly faster than the equivalent code:
+**Flitter** provides a function that will do this calculation significantly faster than the equivalent code:

 `octnoise(` *seed* `,` *n* `,` *k* `,` *x* *[* `,` *y* *[* `,` *z* *] ] ]* `)`